makrai/notes/kopiczko2310-VeRA-vector-rand-proj-lora.md

   by selectively pruning less important components of the matrices based on an importance metric

-## Parameter Efficiency in Existing Methods While
+## Parameter Efficiency in Existing Methods

 * methods such as LoRA still require a considerable amount of trainable params
   * Aghajanyan+ (2021), the upper bound for intrinsic dimensions is much